 What’s Your Sign?
 The Chinese Zodiac Guide to Love

-Recently we talked about how 2017 might be a good time for you singletons out there to double up.
-With Valentine’s Day right around the corner, you might be thinking about finding your best match.
+With Valentine’s Day right around the corner, you might be thinking about finding your best match!
 Let the Chinese zodiac be your guide.

 Some believe certain signs on the Chinese zodiac match up better — and worse — than others.
 You can find your best match by counting five from your sign (which is number one), clockwise or counterclockwise.